abogoyavlensky/automigrate/README.md

 - [ ] Support backward auto-migration.
 - [ ] Support custom migration using Clojure.
-- [ ] Support for SQLite and MySQL.
 - [ ] Support running with Leiningen.
 - [ ] Handle project and resources paths properly.
 - [ ] Test against different versions of db and Clojure.
+- [ ] Improve error messages.
+- [ ] Support for SQLite and MySQL.
 - [ ] Use spec conformers more idiomatically without transformations.
-- [ ] Improve error messages.

-### Things still in designing
+### Things still in design

 - Should args `:models-file` and `:migrations-dir` be set by default?
 - Should it be possible to set arg `:jdbc-url` as an env var?
 - Should commands be separated by different functions instead of `:cmd` arg?
-- How to handle configuration of model and migration paths with `-T` option of `tools.deps`?
+- How to handle common configuration conveniently?
 - More consistent and proper way for printing messages for users.